Did you know that 78% of consumers in the U.S. say SMS text messaging makes it easier for them to support small businesses?

 So how do you make sure your customers find your texts valuable?
 That they don’t outright ignore them or, worse, add you to the dreaded “spam” list?

-Here are 9 best practices when using text messages for your small business.
+Here are 9 tips and best practices when using SMS text messaging for your small business.

 Familiarize Yourself With Your Country’s Laws

-Before you send your first text message, get familiar with your country’s text messaging laws.
+Before you send your first text message, get familiar with your country’s SMS text message marketing laws.

 Many countries have legislation on what is acceptable commercial messaging over SMS, and these differ from region to region.